satyamisme/Z-Mirror-1/README.md

+# Don't use this repo, its full of dump
+# This is my personal Upstream Repo

 This is a Telegram Bot written in Python for mirroring files on the Internet to your Google Drive or Telegram.

 # Available features in this REPO: